Deep Learning for Predictive Business Process Monitoring: Review and Benchmark: Benchmark

+On the one hand, we decided to discard the four approaches that predict outcome because they are a special case of predictive monitoring where, unlike the other approaches analyzed in this paper, the solutions are focused on a particular set of logs.
+Thus, they often define different outcomes, adding additional information from the application domain.
+Since they are ad-hoc approaches for specific logs and outcomes, they are left out of the scope of this review.

+On the other hand, we discarded the remaining seven approaches since they had no code publicly available.
+For these approaches, we contacted the authors but received no response or the code was no longer available or it could not be shared.
+Note that we also contacted the authors even when we had the code if we found blocking issues that prevented us to completely execute the code of the approach.

+As far as the hyperparameter optimization is concerned, we decided to apply the hyperparameter optimization procedure only if it is already available in their code.
+For the remaining approaches, we use the original hyperparameters, even though their performance could be further enhanced by an optimization procedure~\cite{Hutson2020}.
+In fact, only~\cite{Camargo2019} and~\cite{Mauro2019} optimize their hyperparameters using a random search and Hyperopt, respectively.
+The rest of the approaches were left with their default hyperparameters reported in the papers or in their source code.

-The experiments were carried out in a server equipped with an Intel Xeon Gold 5220, 192 GB RAM, and 2 Nvidia Tesla V100S 32GB.~\tablename~\ref{tab:attributes} reflects the event attributes used by the approaches.
+The experiments were carried out in a server equipped with an Intel Xeon Gold 5220, 192 GB RAM, and 2 Nvidia Tesla V100S 32GB.
 Trace level attributes have not been taken into consideration.
 To perform the specific preprocessing for each dataset, we rely on the Pm4Py library~\cite{Berti2019}.
 As shown in the aforementioned table, the highest count of attributes is present in the datasets ``BPI 2013 Incidents'' and ``Nasa''.
-Note that not every dataset has available the resource assigned to the event (``org:resource'') so, if the approach uses specifically this attribute, it can not be evaluated.
+Note that not every dataset has available the resource assigned to the event so, if the approach uses specifically this attribute, it can not be evaluated (which is the case of Camargo et al.~\cite{Camargo2019} in datasests ``Nasa'' and ``Sepsis'').
+If an approach can not be evaluated in a dataset, this obligues to discard that dataset from the statistical comparison.
+Thus, the provided statistical comparisons are performed without taking into account the ``Nasa'' and ``Sepsis'' datasets.